freedombird9/freedombird9.github.io/_posts/2015-12-25-ifttt-development.markdown

 ---
 layout: post
 title:  "Channel Development on IFTTT"
+description: Share my experience of developing on IFTTT since the past half year.
 date:   2015-12-25 16:31:20
 categories: technology
 ---

 <h3> What is IFTTT? </h3>
-<p> Suppose everytime you update your status on Facebook, you also want to post exactly the same content to your Twitter
+<p> Suppose every time you update your status on Facebook, you also want to post exactly the same content to your Twitter
   account.
-And everytime you upload a photo to Instagram, you want it to be saved to your Dropbox as well.
+And every time you upload a photo to Instagram, you want it to be saved to your Dropbox as well.
   How would you do it automatically?
 Here is when IFTTT comes in.
 It is short for "if<strong style="color:#3BB9FF;"> this</strong>, then <strong style="color:#3BB9FF;">that</strong>".
   Fairly intuitive.
 You can put whatever you want in <strong style="color:#3BB9FF;"> this</strong> and